 The Bichon Frise is good for women with allergies in a unique way.

 These dogs are double-coated, so loose hairs are caught in the undercoat instead of flying everywhere.
 They need intense grooming to remove the loose hairs and keep them from matting.

 If you are inexperienced with this kind of dog, we would recommend a professional groomer.

 The Bichon Frise is a good choice for a woman who wants an entertaining and affectionate dog and doesn't mind the grooming commitments of this breed, which are quite high.

 The Portuguese Water Dog has no undercoat and rarely sheds at all.

 Like most other best hypoallergenic breeds, his hair-like fur needs regular brushing, and it's non-negotiable.

-These dogs are very energetic and need plenty of exercise, so they're perfect for allergic women who enjoy the outdoors and being athletic.
+These dogs are very energetic and need plenty of exercise, so they're perfect for allergic women who enjoy being outdoors and athletic.

 As suggested by their name, they love to swim and would be an ideal fit for an active woman in particular who will take them on water-related adventures.